isomerpages/moe-meridiansec/_our-curriculum/Co Curriculum Activities (CCA)/Concert Band.md

 </li>
 </ul>
 <h3><strong>Our CCA Experience</strong></h3>
-<p>&nbsp;</p>
-<p>Band has been a huge part of my journey in growth and leadership.
-Band
+<p>&nbsp;Band has been a huge part of my journey in growth and leadership.
-offered me discipline and growth through my countless music practises.
+Band offered me discipline and growth through my countless music practises.
 There were times when I felt challenged, but it just all adds to the flavours of going to band.
 In band we were given generous amounts of opportunities to indulge in music performances and musical workshops, like listening